“I don’t know what I want. Except that I probably won’t get it.”

 “Indeed, the longer I linger, the greater the chance my Shadow resurfaces and leads me to say something truly uncouth, which neither of us wants.
 I aim only to be a pleasing guest, and yet already I have allowed my worse half to get the better of me.”
 He wrings his hands in consternation as his wings open and close impatiently, his feet lifting steadily off the ground.

 Caroline: “Save the indignation and take this for what it is, Emmett.
-In life you were a murder.
+In life you were a murderer.
 A liar.
 A rapist.
 A manipulator.
 You fed on human suffering in a way as depraved as any lick, and without the same holy purpose.
 In your travels you sought to victimize me, and did victimize my sister.
 Your entire life was built on whatever lie was most convenient and advantageous to you in the moment, and upon playing on others’ emotions.
 You were a monster, just like I am.
 And death has done nothing for my temperament.”

 She pauses.
 “That Cecilia is willing to overlook all of that out of her genuine desire that you find peace and purpose and perhaps even happiness is a gift you are wholly undeserving of.
 I do not presume to dictate how my sister spends her time or affections, or suggest she is wrong in offering them.”